Unions oppose plan to move NBA, NHL teams to northern Virginia, another blow to Youngkin-backed deal

 The opposition of the Northern Virginia AFL-CIO and member unions including UNITE HERE Local 25, which represents hospitality workers in the national capital region, creates another hurdle for Virginia Gov. Glenn Youngkin and supporters of a proposed $2 billion deal to move the NBA's Washington Wizards and NHL's Washington Capitals from Washington, D.C., to Alexandria.

-Youngkin, a Republican, responded to Tuesday's news by saying labor leaders had “backtracked” on negotiations carried out over months in “good faith.”
-He vowed to press forward with the proposal.
+Youngkin, a Republican, responded to Tuesday's news by saying his administration and project partners had worked “in good faith” for months on negotiations that would give union workers a “substantial role” in the project.
+He said labor leaders had “backtracked,” and he vowed to press forward with the proposal.

 “Virginia is a right-to-work state and unreasonable demands from union leaders will not derail this project.
 I will continue to work with the General Assembly to complete this opportunity and bring $12 billion in economic contributions that will fund shared priorities in Virginia,” he said in a written statement.